navapbc/wic-participant-recertification-portal/analytics/README.md

 ### First time setup

 Matomo does not support automated installation.
 Instead, a human must manually walk through the browser installer the first time.
-In addition, the easiest way to work with Matomo on a development machine is to allow it to run on port 80.

 1. Start docker
 2. Run `docker compose up -d` and wait for the containers to be ready